alexdataengineer/project_test/README.md

 - **Analytical Insights**: Revenue trends by color/year and lead time analysis by category
 - **Data Quality**: Proper schema enforcement and data type validation

-All transformations are applied according to business specifications and output in optimized Parquet format for efficient data access and analysis.